Notes for single-storey detached buildings: 2.1 to 2.5

 Location of services

 You need to confirm the location of any underground services that could affect the location of the build.
-Check with your local council and an underground services location company to ensure you are not building over any existing below ground services, such as drains, electricity, gas, telecommunications etc
+Check with your local council and an underground services location company to ensure you are not building over any existing below ground services, such as drains, electricity, gas and telecommunications.

 Building close to boundaries

-If you are building close to boundaries, you need to consider the Building Code requirements regarding protection from fire, particularly in relation to the external spread of fire to neighbouring property.
+If you are building close to boundaries or other buildings, you need to consider the Building Code requirements regarding protection from fire, particularly in relation to the external spread of fire to neighbouring property and buildings.

 Measuring the net floor area